oddbird/oddleventy/content/work/workflow-builder.md

       That worked really well.
     <<: *james
     slug: configurations
+sector:
+  - Data-Analytics
+  - Management Technology
+tags:
+  - Data-Analytics
+  - Management Technology
 summary: |
   Aunalytics provides a full suite of data-analytics and management tools.
   The "workflow builder" is an embedded Vue application allowing data scientists to visually create and navigate